Understand the Agent Configuration

 Out of the box, the Sysdig agent will gather and report on a wide variety of predefined metrics.
 It can also accommodate any number of custom parameters for additional metrics collection.

 The agent relies on a configuration file named dragent.yaml to define metrics collection parameters.
 This file is located in the /opt/draios/etc/ directory.
-You can add configuration parameters directly in YAML as key-value pairs, or using the environment variable such as ADDITIONAL_CONF.
+Configuration parameters may be added directly in YAML format as key-value pairs.

 Environments